MahsaShokouhi/Future_Sales_Prediction/README.md

 ## Data

-The training data was a time-series dataset consisting of 2935849 records of daily sales for 21807 products across 60 stores over a period of 34 months (from January 2013 to October 2015): sales_train.csv : daily sales records items.csv : items specifications including "item name", "item_id", and "item_category_id" item_categories.csv: items categories information including "item category name" and "item category id"
+The training data was a time-series dataset consisting of 2935849 records of daily sales for 21807 products across 60 stores over a period of 34 months (from January 2013 to October 2015) and was included in separate files:
+- sales_train.csv : daily sales records
+- items.csv : items specifications including "item name", "item_id", and "item_category_id"
+- item_categories.csv: items categories information including "item category name" and "item category id"

-Here's a snapshot of the dataset after renaming columns, removing product name, and merging "sales" records with items specifications:
+Here's a snapshot of the dataset after renaming columns, removing item name, and merging sales records with items specifications:

 stats | month_index |	shop_id |	item_id |	item_price |	item_cnt_day |	item_category_id
 ----- | ----------- |  ------- |  ------ |  --------- |  ------------ |  ----------------